-Linking the pre-sessional programme to your subject area
+Linking the pre-sessional programme to your academic area

-In order to make your time with us as relevant as possible, we have designed our pre-sessional courses to relate as closely as possible to your to your future study needs.
+In order to make your time with us as relevant as possible, we have designed our pre-sessional courses to relate as closely as possible to your to your academic area.
 These relate to the seven colleges within Swansea University.
 If you are not sure which college you will study in, you can check on this list of undergraduate and taught postgraduate courses.
 You will need this information in order to complete the pre-sessional application form.

 The seven colleges are: